Libby Lyons: Politics

+Recognition

+In both 2019 and 2018, Lyons was named in Apolitical's Gender Equality Top 100.

+Lyons featured in the book 200 Women, and was awarded Woman of the Decade for Gender Policy by the Women Economic Forum in 2019.

+Lyons was named Woman of the Decade for Gender Equality by the World Economic Forum in 2019.

+In 2022, Lyons was awarded an Honorary Doctor of Letters by Curtin University for "distinguished service to the social sciences through outstanding and influential advocacy for gender equality in the workplace, with impacts in Australia and internationally".

+In 2024, she was inducted into the WA Women's Hall of Fame in the business category.

 Family

 Lyons comes from one of the prominent political families of Australia.
 She is the granddaughter of former Australian Prime Minister Joseph Lyons and Dame Enid Lyons who was the first woman elected to Australia's House of Representatives, and the first woman appointed to the federal cabinet.
 Her father was Deputy Premier of Tasmania Kevin Lyons and her brother is Kevin Lyons QC, Judge of the Supreme Court of Victoria.

-She was married to criminal lawyer, Michael Jones, who died in 2010.
+She married criminal lawyer Michael Jones, who died in 2010.

-She has since remarried to Dr George Bowen.
-She has one son, to her late husband.